 Intelligent Readers: The first intelligent readers connected back to a centralized control panel via the same RS-485 connection as semi-intelligent readers.
 They included memory and enough intelligence to make access decisions independently of the control panel.
 The special control panel provides configuration updates and receives events from the readers and maintains a history of the door access.

-reader from ISONAS).
+Intelligent IP Reader and Controller: This is the latest type of reader (such as the reader from ISONAS).
 It’s similar to the intelligent reader in that all the decisions are made at the reader, but instead of using a specialized control panel, it uses a standard computer running access control software.
 It also uses the standard network infrastructure for communication (CAT 5 or 6 cable).
 Since it totally eliminates any special wiring and specialized control panels, it is the simplest to install and maintain.

 IP DOOR ACCESS CONTROL